 Another day while we were out for a jeep drive in American Fork Canyon.
 We stopped to enjoy nature and I was able to show my dad a few trails in the area.
 We just walked a few yards past the trailhead to give him an idea of the terrain.

 I’m really proud of my dad for wanting to hike in Utah!!
-It’s quite a big change in elevation from what us mid-westerners are use to.
-He tackled it head on!
+It’s quite a big change in elevation from what we mid-westerners are used to.
+He tackled it head-on!
 I’m sure he has a better idea of our hikes now that he got to experience this with me.

 There are several local parks that Keith and I visit often and we were able to hit several of these since my dad was in town for so long.
 Each of these parks is a little different so it was exciting to share these with my dad.
 It was nice to get outside, walk around and just spend quality time together.

 Highland Glen Park is always a favorite of mine.
 I like to stop by this park with Lexi and walk after her laser treatments.
 It’s always a great stop for visitors.
-Again, nearby with gorgeous views with the pond and mountains.
-It’s also fun to see others out swimming, kakaying, fishing, walking their dogs, etc.
+Again, nearby with gorgeous views of the pond and mountains.
+It’s also fun to see others out swimming, kayaking, fishing, walking their dogs, etc.